CREESTL/PyPr/README.md

 # PyPr

-This repo contains a single `pyproject.toml` file.
-You can copy it and use in your projects.
-See the contents of the file for details.
+Make your Python development a little easier.

+## Contents

+This repo contains configuration files for various tools you might want to use if you code in Python.

 ## How to use

+### `pyproject.toml`

+**NOTE:**  This step is required for all the others

 1. Install [uv](https://github.com/astral-sh/uv)